ogm710811/content-projection-angular/README.md

 ## Topics

-This project shows teh following Advanced Components examples:
+This project shows the following Advanced Components examples:
 1. Content projection with ng-content.
 2. Using ng-content with projection slots.
 3. Projecting and binding to components.